Sunset Rubdown: Album releases

 Random Spirit Lover, recorded in Montreal's Breakglass Studio in the late winter of 2007, was released on the band's new label, Jagjaguwar, in October of that year.
 The recording featured an eclectic, and elaborate collection of songs, which was heralded as one of 2007's best albums by several critics and music publications.
 The CD made a number of top-20 albums of the year lists, earned Pitchforks "Best New Music" distinction and finished in 14th spot in Pitchforks year-end Readers Poll.
 The album also made NPR's list of top albums of 2007, and was nominated for the U.S. Indie Music industry's Plug Award in the Best Indie Album of the Year category.

 In 2007, Mark Nicol was added as the band's fifth member.
 Sunset Rubdown completed their first tour of UK and Europe in June 2008.

 The band recorded their fourth album in Chicago after a fall 2008 tour of the U.S..
 Following a spring 2009 tour of several European countries, Dragonslayer was released on June 23, 2009 to critical acclaim.
 The album's 'live off the studio floor' dynamics has garnered widespread acclaim.
-The band once again earned Pitchfork's "Best New Music" ranking, and received a perfect '10' from England's Drowned in Sound web magazine, with Dragonslayer staying in the top-10 on Canadian and U.S. college and indie music charts (Earshot, Chart Attack) for 10 straight weeks through July and August 2009.
+The band once again earned Pitchfork's "Best New Music" ranking, and received a perfect '10' from England's Drowned in Sound web magazine, with Dragonslayer staying in the top-10 on Canadian and U.S. college and indie music charts (including the Earshot Radio Chart, and Chart Attack) for 10 straight weeks through July and August 2009.

 Dragonslayer finished on many online music magazine and music blogs top albums year-end lists (Drowned in Sound, Associated Press, Earshot), including several Top 10 lists (Chart Attack, Cokemachineglow).
 The album was voted as the 16th best album of the year in Pitchforks year-end readers poll and also finished as one of the top-40 highest ranked/reviewed albums of the year based on Metacritic's tracking system.

 The band completed a 46-city tour of Europe, U.S and Japan from September to November 2009, after which they disbanded.

-In December 2022 the band announced a two-month reunion tour of the U.S. and Canada slated for the spring of 2023.
-Based on the success of that tour the band announced their plans to record their fourth album - after a 14-year hiatus - in the coming year.
-On the 8th of July 2024 they released the song "Reappearing Rat" on streaming services, and announced that their fourth album Always Happy to Explode would be released on September 20 2024.
+In December 2022, the band announced a two-month reunion tour of the U.S. and Canada slated for the spring of 2023.
+Based on the success of that tour the band announced their plans to record their fifth album - after a 14-year hiatus - in the coming year.
+On July 8, 2024 they released the song "Reappearing Rat" on streaming services, and announced that their fifth album Always Happy to Explode would be released on September 20, 2024.